Rebecca Watson: Personal life

-Watson married Sid Rodrigues in a surprise ceremony during The Amaz!ng Meeting in July 2009.
-In April 2011, she announced that she and Rodrigues were separated and seeking a divorce.
-She later remarried.
+Watson married her fiancé in a surprise ceremony during The Amaz!ng Meeting in July 2009.
+In April 2011, she announced that she and her husband were separated and seeking a divorce.

 Watson has stated that she has prosopagnosia, an impaired ability to recognize faces.

 Honors

 An outer main-belt asteroid discovered by David H. Healy on March 22, 2001, was named 153289 Rebeccawatson in her honor.